 If you click the link for each update, it will open on the Microsoft support website, which will offer more insights about the changes, improvements, and known issues (if any) about that particular update.

 Microsoft hasn’t completely moved all the update settings to this app, which means that if an update is causing problems, you’ll need to click the “Uninstall updates” link to open Control Panel to remove it.

 Check Windows 10 update history from Command Prompt

 To view the history list of Windows 10 updates using Command Prompt:

 Search for Command Prompt and click the top result to open the app.

 Type the following command to view the update history and press Enter:

 wmic qfe list

-If you want to find a specific update, you can use the its KB number typing the following command and pressing Enter:
+If you want to find a specific update, you can use the KB number, typing the following command and pressing Enter:

-Once you run the command, you’ll get a list with a link to the Microsoft support website to know exactly what’s included with the update.
-You’ll also see when the update was installed, description, hotfixid (KB number), and more.
+After you complete the steps, you will get a list with links to the Microsoft support website to know the contents of the updates.
+You’ll also see the installation date, description, hotfixid (KB number), and more.